 Article top media content

 "After 20 years, I have decided to put an end to my playing career," Didier Drogba said yesterday, the Chelsea great having spent the last 18 months in the United States playing for Phoenix Rising, the club he co-owns.

 The Ivorian scored 44 goals in 92 UEFA Champions League games (group stage to final), and is one of a select band of players who reached 50 goals in UEFA club competition.
 A 2011/12 UEFA Champions League winner with Chelsea, Drogba won four Premier League titles with the Blues, as well as a Turkish title at Galatasaray in 2012/13.
 Were these his greatest UEFA Champions League nights?

-Having struck on his group stage debut, a 4-2 loss to Real Madrid CF, OM's summer signing from EA Guingamp swept ten-man Partizan aside with a devastating 23-minute hat-trick at Stade Vélodrome.
+Having struck on his group stage debut, a 4-2 loss to Real Madrid, OM's summer signing from Guingamp swept ten-man Partizan aside with a devastating 23-minute hat-trick at Stade Vélodrome.

-Drogba celebrated his return to France in style following his reported €36m move to west London two months earlier, scoring twice as José Mourinho, fresh from guiding FC Porto to European glory the previous season, sampled victory in his first UEFA Champions League game as Blues manager.
+Two months after his reported €36m move to west London, Drogba returned to France in style, scoring twice as José Mourinho – fresh from guiding Porto to European glory the previous season – won his first #UCL game as Blues manager.

-Drogba saved his best for last on his Chelsea swan song.
-With Roberto Di Matteo's team trailing in the Munich final to Thomas Müller's effort, Drogba met Juan Mata's corner with a powerful near-post header to force extra time.
-Petr Čech's 95th-minute penalty save took the match to a shoot-out, where failures from Ivica Olić and Bastian Schweinsteiger allowed Drogba to step up and convert the decisive spot kick.
-It helped banish memories of Chelsea's painful showpiece loss to Manchester United FC four years earlier.
+Drogba's first spell with Chelsea ended in glory; with Roberto Di Matteo's team trailing in the Munich final to Thomas Müller's effort, Drogba met Juan Mata's corner with a powerful near-post header to force extra time.
+Petr Čech's 95th-minute penalty save took the match to a shoot-out, where failures from Ivica Olić and Bastian Schweinsteiger allowed Drogba to step up and convert the winner.